IBM/BlueXolo/How_To_Contribute.md

 <p align="justify">
 During the lifespan of the feature development, the lead should watch the master branch (network tool or branch tool in GitHub) to see if there have been commits since the feature was branched.
-Any and all changes to master should be merged into the feature before merging back to master; this can be done at various times during the project or at the end, but time to handle merge conflicts should be accounted for. represents the Basecamp project to which Project Management will be tracked.
+Any and all changes to master should be merged into the feature before merging back to master; this can be done at various times during the project or at the end, but time to handle merge conflicts should be accounted for.
 </p>

+Represents the Basecamp project to which Project Management will be tracked.

 - Must branch from: master
 - Must merge back into: master